kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 # Laboratory Exercise 2: Advanced Usage of Spatial
-In the last lab, we went through the basics of Spatial.
 In this lab, we are going to explore more advanced features in Spatial.

 We will first go through the details of using controllers.
 Then we will use the controllers to build an app for accelerating matrix multiplication.
 We will also learn about how to improve the performance of your via parallelization and fine-tuning.